wkappel/AMET/docs/AMET_QuickStart_Guide_v16.md

 ## 7. Create AQ and MET projects

-Prior to loading data into the database, to avoid getting disconnected from the terminal, use the **tmux** application. https://github.com/tmux/tmux/wiki
+To avoid getting disconnected from the terminal (highly recommend):
+Use the **tmux** application to start a window that will not automatically timeout due to lack of input. https://github.com/tmux/tmux/wiki